eMedicine Specialties > Emergency Medicine > Pediatric

 • Signs of dehydration include depressed fontanelles, dry mucous membranes, decreased tearing, poor skin turgor, and lethargy.

-• The classic signs of infantile hypertrophic pyloric stenosis are becoming less common.
-The mean age of presentation is getting significantly younger, and infants are not developing the physical signs or electrolyte abnormalities they were 20 years ago.
-Additionally, the availability of diagnostic imaging is allowing clinicians to make this diagnosis before other clinical manifestations appear.
+• Due to the widespread early use of ultrasonography to aid in diagnosis, the classic signs of infantile hypertrophic pyloric stenosis are becoming less common.
+The mean age of presentation is getting significantly younger, and infants are not developing the physical signs or electrolyte abnormalities they were in the past.

 Causes

-• The etiology of infantile hypertrophic pyloric stenosis is unknown and is probably multifactorial.
+• The etiology of infantile hypertrophic pyloric stenosis is unknown and is probably multifactorial (genetic and environmental factors).

 Workup